 The anti-hail complex is a part of it:

 - position (site) for rocket launches;

 - devices (launchers) for rocket launches under the designations SD-56 and SD-26 (it is worth understanding the designations of devices (launchers);

 Meteorological radar is a dual polarized Doppler radar operating in the C-band, which generates all data for predicting thunderstorms.
 All this information, as well as lightning cloud databases, is used by software with specific algorithms to generate areas where silver iodide should be sprayed.

-Analysis of the available photographs also shows a prototype for firing the 30 missiles.
+Analysis of the available photographs also shows a prototype for firing by 30 rockets.

 According to data from 2015, at that time part of the project was already implemented and an anti-hail network was installed on Mount Chora.

 The state has allocated over 14 million GEL for the project.